LawsonSecOps/Azure-Cloud-SOC-and-Honeynet/README.md

 | Metric                        | Change After Security Controls Application
 |-------------------------------| ------------------------------------------
-| SecurityEvents                | 96.84%
+| SecurityEvents                | 91.81%
-| Syslog                        | 97.74%
+| Syslog                        | 100.00%
 | SecurityAlert                 | 100.00%
 | SecurityIncident              | 100.00%
 | AzureNetworkAnalytics_CL      | 100.00%

 ## Conclusion

-The Implementation of security controls in this Honeynet project in Microsoft Azure resulted in a significant reduction in security events and incidents.
-This indicates the effectiveness of the applied security measures.
-It is important to mention that if the network resources were heavily utilized by regular users, there might have been a higher number of security events and alerts during the 24 hours following the implementation of the security controls.
+The integration of security controls within the Honeynet project on Microsoft Azure yielded a notable decrease in security events and incidents, underscoring the efficacy of the implemented security protocols.
+This reduction serves as a testament to the effectiveness of the measures adopted to safeguard the network infrastructure.

+It's crucial to acknowledge that had the network resources been extensively utilized by regular users, the 24-hour period following the implementation of security controls might have witnessed a higher volume of security events and alerts.
+This highlights the potential impact of user activity on the security landscape and emphasizes the necessity for comprehensive security measures in dynamic environments.

-Overall, this project highlights the importance of implementing robust security measures to enhance the security posture of network environments and to reduce their attack surface.
+In essence, this project underscores the criticality of deploying robust security measures to bolster the security posture of network environments and diminish their susceptibility to cyber threats.
+By mitigating risks and minimizing the attack surface, organizations can better safeguard their assets and maintain operational continuity in the face of evolving security challenges.